 Hackers can exploit the GRUB2 bootloader most Windows and Linux systems during the boot cycle to achieve arbitrary code execution.
 Even when Secure Boot is allowed, this can happen.
 As per Eclypsium ‘s study, hackers who leverage this vulnerability can mount permanent and discreet malicious rootkits bootloaders that can give them almost total control over the compromised machine.

 The issue also applies to any Windows system that uses Secure Boot with Microsoft Third-Party UEFI Certificate Authority as default.
-BootHole thus impacts most servers, workstations, desktops and laptops.
-The vulnerability also affects network devices and other specially modified machines that are used in financial, manufacturing, healthcare, and other sectors.
+BootHole thus impacts most servers, workstations, desktops, and laptops.
+The vulnerability also affects network devices and other specially modified machines used in financial, manufacturing, healthcare, and other sectors.
 These flaws leave such systems vulnerable to attackers, such as the recently identified cyber threats utilizing malicious UEFI bootloaders, experts at Eclypsium noted.

-If the Secure Boot system is compromised, then hackers will monitor how the os is loaded and suppress all security controls on the protocol stack.
-Recent studies have identified wild ransomware using malicious EFI bootloaders as a means to take charge of computers while booting.
+If the Secure Boot system is compromised, hackers will monitor how the os is loaded and suppress all security controls on the protocol stack.
+Recent studies have identified wild ransomware using malicious EFI bootloaders to take charge of computers while booting.
 Smart hackers already used malware to interfere with legacy OS bootloaders like LockBit, APT41 Rockboot, MBR-ONI, FIN1 Nemesis, Rovnix, Petya / NotPetya, noted the researchers.

-Secure Boot will make the bootloader and give complete control over the operating system and machine itself to the malware.
+Secure Boot will make the bootloader complete control over the operating system and machine itself to the malware.
 To mitigate this includes very active dbx database maintenance, which is used to detect malicious or insecure code.

 The flaw in BootHole is a buffer overflowing that happens when reading the grub file in GRUB2 (grub.cfg), according to experts at Eclypsium.
 Configuration file GRUB2 is simply a text file.
 As with other executable code and files, it is usually not signed.

-This vulnerability allows for unrestricted execution of script within GRUB2 and ultimately control of os booting.
+This vulnerability allows for unrestricted execution of script within GRUB2 and, ultimately control of os booting.
 As a response, a hacker may change the configurations of the GRUB2 file to ensure that the target code is executed before loading the operating system.
 In this way, according to the study, attackers gain emphasis on the computer.